drBenway/pixi-vn-wiki/start/canvas-position.md

 In practice, the percentage will be multiplied by the height or width of the parent component to calculate the position in pixels.

+You can modify it with a property:

+- `xPercentagePosition`, for moving things left-to-right (along the x-axis)
+- `yPercentagePosition`, for moving things top-to-bottom (along the y-axis).
+- `percentagePosition`, is an object that corresponds to `{ x: number, y: number }`.
+Then you can also use it to set x and y to the same value, `conponent.align = 0.5`.

 :::tabs
 == startLabel.ts